-The U.S. EPA (1991c) Risk Assessment Forum Technical Panel report provides specific guidance for evaluating chemical exposure-related male rat renal tubule tumors for the purpose of risk assessment, based on an examination of the potential involvement of $\alpha{2u}$ -globulin accumulation.
+The role of $\alpha{2u}$ -globulin accumulation in the development of renal nephropathy and carcinogenicity observed following HCE exposure was evaluated using the U.S. EPA (1991c) Risk Assessment Forum Technical panel report.
+This report (U.S. EPA, 1991c) provides specific guidance for evaluating chemical exposure-related male rat renal tubule tumors for the purpose of risk assessment, based on an examination of the potential involvement of $\alpha{2u}$ -globulin accumulation.

-The protein $\alpha{2u}$ -globulin is a member of a large superfamily of low-molecular-weight proteins and was first characterized in male rat urine.
+The protein, $\alpha{2u}$ -globulin, is a member of a large superfamily of low-molecular-weight proteins and was first characterized in male rat urine.
 It has been detected in various tissues and fluids of most mammals, including humans.
-However, the particular isoform of $\alpha{2u}$ -globulin commonly detected in male rat urine is considered specific for the male rat; moreover, the urine and kidney concentrations detected in the mature male rat are several orders of magnitude greater than in any other age, sex, or species tested (U.S. EPA, 1991c).
+However, the particular isoform of $\alpha{2u}$ -globulin commonly detected in male rat urine is considered specific for the male rat; moreover, the urine and kidney concentrations detected in the mature male rat are several orders of magnitude greater than in any other age, sex, or species tested (Doi et al., 2007; IARC, 1999; U.S. EPA, 1991c).

 The hypothesized mode of action ascribed to $\alpha{2u}$ -globulin-associated nephropathy is defined by a progressive sequence of effects in the male rat kidney, often culminating in renal tumors.
 The involvement of hyaline droplet accumulation in the early stages of nephropathy associated with $\alpha{2u}$ -globulin-binding chemicals is an important difference from the sequence of events observed with classical carcinogens.
 The pathological changes that precede the proliferative sequence for classical renal carcinogens also include early nephrotoxicity (e.g., cytotoxicity and cellular necrosis) but no apparent hyaline droplet accumulation.
 Furthermore, the nephrotoxicity that can ensue from hyaline droplet accumulation is novel because it is associated with excessive $\alpha{2u}$ -globulin accumulation.
 This $\alpha{2u}$ -globulin accumulation is proposed to result from reduced renal catabolism of the $\alpha{2u}$ -globulin chemical complex and is thought to initiate a sequence of events leading to chronic proliferation of the renal tubule epithelium.
-The histopathological sequence of events in mature male rats consists of the following (see Table 4-
+The histopathological sequence of events in mature male rats consists of the following (see Table 4-21 summarizing available data on HCE for each step of this sequence):